Consider removing these problem plants from your garden - Minimalist Gardener

 How to remove it safely

 Wear gloves, as sap can irritate skin and eyes.
-Removal is brutal: arum lilies have deep, persistent rhizomes that require digging well beyond the visible clump to remove completely.
+Arum lilies have deep, persistent rhizomes that require digging well beyond the visible clump to remove completely.
 Bag all material securely and expect repeat work, as even small fragments left behind will reshoot.

 When looking for a native replacement

-For cool temperate and wet areas, including much of southern and southwest Australia, choose native plants adapted to damp soils and seasonal water movement rather than permanent saturation.
-Look for species with fibrous roots rather than fleshy rhizomes, as they’re far easier to manage over time.
+For cool temperate and wet areas, including much of southern and south-west Australia, choose native plants adapted to damp soils and seasonal water movement rather than permanent saturation.
+Look for species with fibrous roots rather than fleshy rhizomes, as they are far easier to manage over time.

 A question worth asking

-Often it’s because we were never given the full picture.
-These plants are familiar, can come recommended and appear well behaved in the early years, so there’s little reason to question them.
-The long-term impacts on soil, water and surrounding vegetation aren't part of the conversation enough.
+Often it is because we were never given the full picture.
+These plants are familiar, can come recommended and appear well-behaved in the early years, so there is little reason to question them.
+The long-term impacts on soil, water and surrounding vegetation are not part of the conversation enough.

-Turning to native and Indigenous plants suited to your region can open up a very different way of gardening, one that works with local conditions and supports the wider landscape.
+Turning to native and Indigenous plants suited to your region can open up a very different way of gardening — one that works with local conditions and supports the wider landscape.
+Our guide to native plants for beginners is a practical starting point, and our article on the value of a stepping stone garden explains why even a single garden can matter.